iasonasxrist/react-dotnet-aks-project/README.md

-# 🚀 ASP.NET Core + PostgreSQL + ArgoCD Deployment with GitOps on AKS
+# 🚀 React + ASP.NET Core +  MSSQL + ArgoCD Deployment with GitOps on AKS

 ## This project demonstrates how to deploy a range-partitioned ASP.NET Core API using PostgreSQL and ArgoCD for GitOps delivery in an AKS environment.